mevansam/terraform/website/source/docs/providers/cf/r/app.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the application in Cloud Foundry space.
+* `hostname` - (Optional) The hostname which will be used to create a default route to the app on the default application domain.
+If this argument is not provided a route can be created and mapped to this application using the [`cf_route`](/docs/providers/cf/r/route.html).
 * `space` - (Required) The GUID of the associated space.
 * `instances` - (Optional, Number) The number of app instances that you want to start.
 * `memory` - (Optional, String) The memory limit for all instances of an app.
 This attribute requires a unit of measurement: M, MB, G, or GB, in upper case or lower case.